tom-seddon/b2/README.md

 Sideways RAM slots are by default empty but you can use the `...` button to load a ROM image on startup.

+### External memory

+Check the `External memory` box to add a 16MByte paged RAM 1MHz bus device.
+Paging registers are at &FC00 (LSB) and &FC01 (MSB), and the corresponding page of the memory appears in page &FD.

+(The external RAM can't be enabled in conjunction with theñ Opus Challenger disc interface, as both devices use page &FD.)

 ## Paste from clipboard

 Paste text from the clipboard to the BASIC prompt using `OSRDCH Paste`